diegozea/MIToS.jl/docs/src/MSA.md

 ## [Column and sequence mappings](@id Column-and-sequence-mappings)

 Inserts in a Stockholm MSA allow to access the full fragment of the aligned sequences.
-Using this, combined with the sequence names with coordinates used in Pfam, you can know what is the UniProt residue number of each residue in the MSA.
+Using this, combined with the sequence names that contain coordinates used in Pfam, you can know what is the UniProt residue number of each residue in the MSA.

 ```julia
 "PROT_SPECI/3-15 .....insertALIGNED"